abelzach/Zorohack/README.md

 ## Working

 Mainly our project does 2 things simultaneously.
-i.
-Censoring the triggering words ii.
-Censoring the triggering images

 1. Censoring the words

-- Related texts are compared with the list of texts defined in the code and is replaced by a ' - ' .
+- Related texts are compared with the list of texts defined in the code and is censored.

 2. Censoring the images